Healthdirect Free Australian health advice you can count on.

 You need vitamin D for bone health and your immune system.

-You can most easily get vitamin D from exposing your skin to the sun for 15 minutes each day.
+You can most easily get vitamin D from safely exposing your skin to the sun for 15 minutes each day, or by taking a vegan-friendly supplement.

 Is a vegetarian diet safe for my child?

-It's a good idea to seek the advice of a doctor or dietitian before putting children, especially babies and toddlers, on a vegan diet to ensure they get all the nutrients they need.
+Before putting children, especially babies and toddlers, on a vegetarian or vegan diet, talk to your doctor, child health nurse or dietitian to ensure they get all the nutrients they need.

 Should I see a dietitian?

-It’s best to consult with a dietitian if you want to start a vegetarian or vegan diet.
-You should visit a dietitian if:
+It's best to consult with a dietitian if you want to start a vegetarian or vegan diet.
+You should visit a dietitian if you:

-• You intend a child or toddler to follow a vegetarian or vegan diet
+• intend a child or toddler to follow a vegetarian or vegan diet

-• You are pregnant, breastfeeding or planning a pregnancy
+• are pregnant, breastfeeding or planning a pregnancy

 Tips for vegetarians and vegans